CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/terraform-template-box.md

 ### Auto-register compute instances into Managed Services Anywhere Enabled Providers

-If you are deploying an Terraform template box into a Managed Services Anywhere enabled provider, all the created compute instances (VMs and VM ScaleSets) will be automatically registered and linked with the Terraform instance that deployed them.
-In these registered instances, not all lifecycle actions will be allowed, since for the rest of them you will need to act on the parent Terraform instance for the dependant linked instances to be updated.
+If you are deploying an Terraform template box into a Managed Services Anywhere enabled provider, all the created compute instances (virtual machines, VMs) will be automatically registered and linked with the Terraform instance that deployed them.
+The vApp containing the VM will also be tagged with any [Cloud Tag](../Administering Your Organization/resource-tags.md) that has been set in the the organization settings.

+Please note that for the auto-registration process to complete, a restart of the VM will be performed once it is provisioned.

+In the auto-registered instances, not all lifecycle actions will be allowed, since for the rest of them you will need to act on the parent Terraform instance for the dependant linked instances to be updated.

 For more information, please refer to [Managed Providers](../Managed Services/getting-started-with-cam-enable-managed-provider.md)